Talking With Your Children About HIV: HIV Awareness for Children

 It is also important to tell children that HIV is not transmitted by casual contact such as:

-For more information, see our info sheet: HIV Transmission.
+For more information, see The Well Project's Article: HIV Transmission.

 This article was provided by The Well Project.
 Visit The Well Project's Web site to learn more about their resources and initiatives for women living with HIV.
 The Well Project shares its content with TheBody.com to ensure all people have access to the highest quality treatment information available.
 The Well Project receives no advertising revenue from TheBody.com or the advertisers on this site.
 No advertiser on this site has any editorial input into The Well Project's content.